 Facing workers’ compensation claims

-It is not uncommon for workers to file claims against their employer for injuries that occur while on the job – and their families can pursue legal action in the event of a fatality.
+It is not uncommon for workers to file claims against their employer for injuries that occur while on the job – and their families can pursue legal action for compensation in the event of a fatality.

 Safe Work Australia’s National Data Set for Compensation-based Statistics shows that in 2011-12, a total of 120,155 compensation claims were accepted for either serious injury or disease.
 Men were responsible for 64 per cent of these claims.